Research ethics is all about integrity, transparency and quality in the design and conduct of your research.

 Remember, if you have any specific questions or any doubts about research ethics and how this applies to your research, you should talk to your supervisor before starting your project.

-Now test your understanding of research ethics with this short quiz.
+Now click on the image below to test your understanding of research ethics with this short quiz (opens a new window).

 Watch this short video produced by the Southampton Education School, University of Southampton for a helpful introduction to research ethics and using ERGO.